AqwamCreates/DataPredict/docs/index.md

 In addition, if you are interested in Roblox tutorials and future projects by me, then you can subscribe to me in [Youtube](https://www.youtube.com/channel/UCUrwoxv5dufEmbGsxyEUPZw).

+## Background

+# What is machine learning?

+Machine learning is a way for computers to predict information based on the data we given to them.
+Machine learning can do three main tasks: Regression, Classification and Clustering.

+# Tasks:

+Regression: Generates a continuous value (e.g. -1.1, 2.09, 20) from given data.
+Classification: Generates a discrete value (1, 2, 3), mainly for grouping things together.
+Clustering: Generates centroids (center of data) based on the given data and predict which centroids that a data belongs to.

+# What is deep learning?

+It is a more advanced version of machine learning.
+The training techniques are significantly improved and models are more complex compared to machine learning.

 ## Overview

 [Introduction](Overview/Introduction.md)